For centuries, the King's Highway was the principal route for traders travelling between Arabia and the Levant.

 These days, most heavy traffic takes the Desert Highway, leaving the winding switchbacks, dramatic vistas, castles and churches to the intrepid visitor.

 Start planning your trip to Jordan

 JordanView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Jordan

 Things to see on the King's Highway

-Built by the Nabateans, who grew rich through their control of the frankincense trade routes through Arabia, Petra fell into obscurity about a thousand years ago, while its existence - and location - were kept a closely guarded secret by the local Bedouin.
+Built by the Nabataeans, who grew rich through their control of the frankincense trade routes through Arabia, Petra fell into obscurity about a thousand years ago, while its existence — and location — were kept a closely guarded secret by the local Bedouin.

 In 1812, Johann Ludwig Burckhardt tricked his way into the site, and almost immediately other visitors began to follow.

 A couple of days here will give you time to see two of its most iconic structures, the Treasury and Monastery, and also allow for some time to explore further afield.

 Also managed by the Royal Society for the Conservation of Nature (RSCN), the Dana Nature Reserve covers over 300 square kilometres.